-The regulatory approval of antibody-drug conjugates as well as successes in clinical dervelopment of ADCs, have clearly confirmed that developing and manufacturing novel, targeted, therapeutics is technically feasible and that regulatory approval is possible.
-However, while the idea behind ADCs seem relatively straightforward, developing and manufacturing these drugs requires understanding – and overcoming – technically challenging problems involving biology and chemistry.
+The regulatory approval of antibody-drug conjugates as well as successes in the clinical development of ADCs, have clearly confirmed that developing and manufacturing novel, targeted, therapeutics is technically feasible and that regulatory approval is possible.
+However, while the idea behind ADCs seems relatively straightforward, developing and manufacturing these drugs requires understanding – and overcoming – technically challenging problems involving biology and chemistry.

-With more than a decade of experience and multiple patents pending in protein modifications through chemical bioconjugation of novel cancer drugs, protein toxins, bifunctional ligands and metal chelates (for radio-isotope labeling), antibodies and other biological molecules onto monoclonal antibodies and recombinant proteins, the company has a unique and unrivaled expertise in the research, development, validation and multi-gram manufacture of Antibody-drug Conjugates, radioimmunoconjugates, and other protein bioconjugates.
+With more than a decade of experience and multiple patents pending in protein modifications through chemical bioconjugation of novel cancer drugs, protein toxins, bifunctional ligands, and metal chelates (for radio-isotope labeling), antibodies, and other biological molecules onto monoclonal antibodies and recombinant proteins, the company has unique and unrivaled expertise in the research, development, validation and multi-gram manufacture of Antibody-drug Conjugates, radioimmunoconjugates, and other protein bioconjugates.

 Successful development of novel Antibody-drug Conjugates is not only exciting for scientists and researchers in the field.
 It offers especially good news for patients and their physicians who are trying to help find solutions for, so far, unmet medical needs.

 Question: The ADC market is a growing market.
 What is your expectation for the ADC market in the next 5-10 years?
 In particular, with 2 currently approved drugs, and more than 50 ADCs in clinical trials (a number that is growing every month), what do projections look like?